songsinh88/VineKit/README.md

 1. [AFNetworking](http://afnetworking.com/) is required for this library to work.

 ## Install
-There are two ways to add Plaid to your project:
+There are two ways to add VineKit to your project:

 ### Copy manually